 Duranta Care Must-Knows

-Duranta has an extremely fast growth habit.
-In many cases, this will necessitate frequent pruning in order to keep plants looking their best.
+Duranta grows extremely fast.
+In many cases, this will mean it will need frequent pruning to keep the plant looking its best.
 The overall habit of duranta tends to be semi-weeping, but you can keep the plant manicured to rounded shrubs.
 In landscapes where these plants are hardy, it's best to avoid planting them near sidewalks and paths, as they are quick to overtake them and will require constant maintenance.
 Some varieties can also have small thorns on the branches—another good reason to keep them away from paths.
 Because of the many berries these plants produce, they can become invasive in tropical areas, so check with local authorities if you have any concerns.